uclara/heimbot/README.md

 1. Adapt `host_vars/heimbot.yml` to your needs; especially regarding password, network names, and Fhem controlled devices.

      1. Replace my Ansible vault `vars/secrets.yml` with your own passwords.
 You can run `grep ' S_' host_vars/heimbot.yml` to get all the variable names to replace.
+There is an [example](#61-example-for-varssecretsyml) in the Appendix.

 1. Run bootstrapping: `ansible-playbook -u root -k bootstrap.yml`.